 Angela’s research broadly focuses on environmental assessment, with a specific focus on parks and protected areas.
 Other research areas include environmental education and communication, ecological integrity, and societal perceptions in conservation.
 With a background in climate science, physical and human geography, as well as animal biology, her interests include climate change adaptation, biodiversity conservation, social-ecological systems, and outreach and education.

-Coordinator of Projects & Programs, Environmental Sustainability Research Centre
+Centre Administrator, Environmental Sustainability Research Centre

 MEd, Brock University (Administration & Leadership)